 Danny Welbeck scored his first England goal to earn a 1-0 victory in their final Euro 2012 warm-up match against Belgium at Wembley.

-Welbeck netted the only goal after 37 minutes - a delightful left-footed dink over Simon Mignolet after being set free by Manchester United team-mate Ashley Young - to press his claims for a place in the starting line-up in the tournament opener against France on June 11.
+Welbeck netted the only goal after 37 minutes to press his claims for a place in the starting line-up in the tournament opener against France on June 11.

-But defender Gary Cahill gave England another fitness concern and was having a precautionary x-ray on his jaw after being substituted during the first half after the Chelsea defender was deliberately barged into goalkeeper Joe Hart by Dries Mertens.
+But defender Gary Cahill gave England another fitness concern and was having a precautionary x-ray on his jaw after being substituted in the first-half.

 Imminent Chelsea new boy Eden Hazard sparkled at times without finding a breakthrough and it seems Hodgson's England will settle on a policy of being difficult to beat when they depart for their Krakow base on Wednesday.